Topological phases of bosons with local parity coupling on a dimerized lattice: Insights from the local parity operator

 Figs.~\ref{fig:parity}(a) and (b) show $O_{\mathrm P}$—with averaging performed over the bulk region—together with the site-resolved parity $\langle (-1)^{\hat n_j}\rangle$ at $\rho=1/2$.
 As shown in Fig.~\ref{fig:parity}(a), $O_{\mathrm P}$ decreases from a finite value in the SF phase to zero in the BO phase as $V_p$ increases.
 The real-space profiles in Fig.~\ref{fig:parity}(b) corroborate this picture: the bulk parity remains finite and nearly uniform at $V_p=0$ (SF phase), whereas at $V_p=2$ (BO phase) the bulk parity vanishes and the two edges exhibit opposite parity, consistent with the edge-state signatures in Fig.~\ref{fig:half}(d).

 A qualitatively different behavior emerges at $\rho=1$, as shown in Figs.~\ref{fig:parity}(c) and (d).
-Here, $O_{\mathrm P}$ evolves smoothly from a vanishing value to positive values as $V_p$ is tuned from zero toward negative values, with a sharp change near $V_p\simeq-0.6$ marking the BO--PBO crossover.
+Here, $O_{\mathrm P}$ evolves smoothly from a vanishing value to positive values as $V_p$ is tuned from zero toward negative values.
 The corresponding site-resolved profiles show that, while the bulk parity remains vanishingly small at $V_p=0$ (BO phase), it becomes large and positive at $V_p=-2$ (PBO phase), including at the edges.
-This behavior signals the dominance of even occupations associated with boson pairing and is consistent with the edge-state signatures in Fig.~\ref{fig:unit}(d).
+This behavior signals the dominance of even occupations associated with boson pairing and is consistent with the edge-state signatures in Fig.~\ref{fig:unit}(d), supporting a smooth crossover between the two regimes without indicating a sharp phase transition.

-{\textit{Summary and outlook---}} In summary, we have shown that nontrivial bosonic topology can emerge without explicit density--density interactions or the need for enlarged protecting symmetries, arising instead from the interplay between a local occupation parity coupling $V_p$ and bond dimerization.
-The parity term reshapes the low-energy Hilbert space and, when combined with dimerized hopping, gives rise to distinct topological responses at different commensurate fillings.